Social Business ROI Secrets, Revealed: “Opting In” with IBM’s Ed Brill (Part 2)

 Ed: Well, take my own.
 I think that obviously there’s a lot of room for product managers to get involved with a lot of companies.
 I did a podcast with the Association of International Product Management Marketing and most of the people who were on that podcast said, ‘oh my company doesn’t let me do this’.
 It’s only reserved for people who are in marketing or whatever.
 Maybe they’re not thinking about it internally, where they could get involved with ideation or other ways of channeling people outside the normal reporting lines within their own organization.
 But also, R&D might be the people your customers want to talk to, instead of always having to go through sales or go through other people to get to the real experts in your organization.

 Grant: There’s also the question of participation – particularly, how much access does the enterprise give to provide its employees or other internal stakeholders to the workings of it’s own network?
 For example, many contractors usually have to work onsite for enterprises; but they don’t have access to employee wikis or intranets for collaboration and knowledge sharing.
-Are there pros and cons to this?
+Are there pros and c

 Ed: I think there are.
 Sometimes your employees are the only ones who will have your best interests, who have signed the policy documents and whatever if you have them.
 But within an organization, a culture of participation by everyone is really important.
 I can establish the reputation of people contributing; and I could see something like a little asterisk of their position in the company – if they were someone like a contractor, and value that accordingly versus a 20-year IBM’er.
 I think there’s ways that every voice can count, and you just have to be able to establish something about the reputation of the person to go with the voice.